 When using a freshly bought batch of perlite, it's recommended to moisten the perlite to reduce the chances of the dust created during transportation from becoming airborne, stopping you from breathing it in.

-If you’ve got more questions about Perlite get in touch with our specialist team on 0800 085 7995 or email email@example.com who can advise you on the benefits of Perlite in your environment.
+If you’ve got more questions about Perlite email us or call our specialist team on 0800 085 7995 who can advise you on the benefits of Perlite in your environment.